innovationOUtside/tm351vm-binder/README.md

 *(The quotes round the volume mount cope with spaces in the `$PWD` directory path)*

+Rather than using the mounting directories relative to the current directory (`$PWD`) the `docker run` command is run in, we could also specify a mounted directory using an absolute path, such as `"/Users/MyUser/TM351VCE/notebooks:/home/jovyan/notebooks"`.

 This will serve the container on `http://localhost:8351` and share folders from the `TM351VCE` folder in the current directory; login with the token `letmein` or whatever token you set.

 If you want to update a legacy container to use an updated image, you need to stop and remove/delete the original container and then rerun the `docker run` command: